MirkoHernandez/denote-say/Readme.md

    - Text with emphasis markup.
    - Headers.

-   A text file can be created by using multiple denote files.
-Linked files (denote links) and dblocks can be included.
+   A text file can be created by combining multiple denote files (files from denote links and dblock links).

 2. Create audio files from those text files (using a tts command) in a temporary directory and then play them.